seth-shaw-unlv/seth-shaw-unlv.github.io/_posts/large_vocab_list_error.md

 Then run composer update and clear cache.

 I tested this with the Islandora 8.x-1.1.0 release.
-After the initial provision I updated all my module with composer update and then generated 10k terms in the subject vocabulary.
+After the initial provision, I updated all my module with composer update and then generated 10k terms in the subject vocabulary.
 Trying to view that vocabulary resulted in a WSOD (as we would now expect).
 Applying the patch allowed the subjects vocabulary page to render as it should!

 The trouble with patches is they keep needing re-rolls as core is updated.
 The sooner we can get this patch in core the better, as far as I'm concerned.